ryantiger658/hacs_text_input/README.md

       This is some **markdown** content that can be quite large.
 Usage
 Updating Content via Service
-You can update the content and title using the custom_content.update_content service:
+You can update the content and title using the custom_markdown.update_content service:

 yaml
-service: custom_content.update_content
+service: custom_markdown.update_content
 data:
   entity_id: sensor.my_content
   content: |